Cold Brew vs. Iced Coffee – Which One Is Better?

 Different drinks for different occasions

 No matter which drink you choose, remember to freeze it into coffee cubes, and add water or milk over the coffee ice cubes.
 This way you’ll save the best part for the end of the drink.
-There is something about delayed gratification
+There is something about delayed gratification that makes the final sips especially rewarding.

 Discover more from That's Cold Brew Coffee